felipe-lemos-costa/felipe-lemos-costa/README.md

 # Felipe Costa

-🎯 **Data Scientist** with a solid engineering background and 4+ years of experience in tech companies.
-Currently available for **freelance projects** for clients in the UK, USA, and Europe.

-I’m passionate about turning data into **actionable insights**, building **predictive models**, and solving real-world problems through **Machine Learning** and **Statistical Analysis**.

----

 ## 🧠 Summary

-Engineer with over 4 years of experience working in technology companies, finishing an MBA in Data Science.
+Engineer and Data Scientist with over 4 years of experience working in technology companies, finishing an MBA in Data Science.
 Strong knowledge in Machine Learning (ML), Python, R, and SQL.
-Experienced in Engineering, Data Analysis, Algorithms, and Data Visualization.
+Experienced in Enginiring, Data Analysis, Algorithms, and Data Visualization.
 Proficient in working with Datasets, applying Mathematics and Statistics, and delivering Data Solutions, Data Insights and Data Business.
-Skilled in Statistical methods and data business strategies, with excellent English Communication Skills and strong analytical skills. **Available for freelance projects** for clients in the UK, USA, and Europe.
+Skilled in Statistical methods and data business strategies, with excellent English Communication Skills and strong analytical skills.
+Available for freelance projects for clients in the UK, USA, and Europe.

 ---